 It’s a new year and with that comes the annual ritual of making new resolutions and promises, a clean slate with the exciting opportunity for change.
 As we all know, these self-made promises often never last very long.
 Whether it’s taking out a new gym membership, healthy eating regimes or taking up a new hobby.
 But what if I was to tell you that there is something you can do, from home, for free, that will improve your physical health, mental health and make you happier, healthier and fitter.
 Something that doesn’t need you to sign up to a expensive gym contract, or temporally give up the food that you love so much, or even mean you going out and buying an expensive bike, that we both know will spend most of its time collecting dust in the shed.
 Well there is and it’s actually gardening.
 Now before you stop reading, please don’t.
 Gardening has entered the 21st century with a bang and it’s currently on-trend.

 Fresh and cool

 Gardening may seem like the very last thing on your mind in the depths of winter, the weather is hardly perfect for tending to the garden.
 However, if you are committed to improving your garden, then now is most definitely the best time to think about doing it.
 You can even start from the cosy protection of your living room, with a cup of tea in hand, of course.
-Over the next few months, I will be taking you through the steps involved in transforming your garden from nothing, into a proud extension of your home.
 Whether you have a large garden, small garden, or even no garden, there is always something you can do to bring plants into your life and believe me, you wont regret it.
 In the meantime, below are 3 of my top plants for winter, plants that are easy to grow at home and will fill your garden with an abundance of flower and scent, and keep your green fingers content until spring.

 Sarcococca confusa – The Christmas box